Weather Alert: March 5, 2015

 Historic Preservation Board

-Membership: Seven members total, five members appointed by the Mayor and two members appointed by the County Judge Executive for three-year terms with approval from each respective legislative body.
+Membership: Five members appointed by the Mayor for three-year terms with approval from the City Commission.

 Meetings: Fourth Thursday of each month at 5:00 p.m. in the City Hall Commission Chambers.

-Mission Statement: The primary mission of the Historic Preservation Board is to preserve, protect and maintain the architectural, cultural and archaeological resources within our community, including all of Warren County.
+Mission Statement: The primary mission of the Historic Preservation Board is to preserve, protect and maintain the architectural, cultural and archaeological resources within our community.

 Hobson House Commission